Working Hard, but Struggling to Make Ends Meet

 According to the state report, more than half (53%) of people with disabilities in Florida lived in households experiencing financial hardship in 2019.
 While 16% were below the Federal Poverty Level, an additional 37% – more than twice as many – were ALICE.

-ALICE in Focus: Children – Released April 2022
+ALICE in Focus: Children – NEW Released September 2024

 COVID-19 and ALICE